auranic/Elastic-principal-graphs/README.md

 ## Folders:

-core_algorithm 		- contains the core MATLAB code of the algorithm (self-contained)
+ElPiGraph/core_algorithm 		- contains the core MATLAB code of the algorithm (self-contained)

-core_algorithm_java	- old MATLAB wrapper of the Java code for ElPiGraph
+ElPiGraph/core_algorithm_java	- old MATLAB wrapper of the Java code for ElPiGraph

-docs			- some documentation on the method and the code
+ElPiGraph/docs			- some documentation on the method and the code

-examples		- some example applications of the method
+ElPiGraph/examples		- some example applications of the method

-simulations		- code generating synthetic datasets (e.g., with known branching topology)
+ElPiGraph/simulations		- code generating synthetic datasets (e.g., with known branching topology)

-test_code		- testing critical parts of the code (not needed for the package use)
+ElPiGraph/test_code		- testing critical parts of the code (not needed for the package use)

-test_data		- example datasets
+ElPiGraph/test_data		- example datasets

-utils			- utility functions for manipulating data and the graph (e.g., projection function)
+ElPiGraph/utils			- utility functions for manipulating data and the graph (e.g., projection function)

-visualization		- utility functions used for visualizing the results of the method application (such as applying metro map layout of the principal tree)
+ElPiGraph/visualization		- utility functions used for visualizing the results of the method application (such as applying metro map layout of the principal tree)

+MasterApplet 			- Java applet implementing several methods for constructing complex data approximators including elastic principal trees.
+The applet can be run as a standalone jar file.

-## Functions in the root folder:
+## Functions in the root "ElPiGraph.M" folder:

 computeElasticPrincipalCircle.m		- computes closed elastic principal curve with a given number of nodes